hawkeye64/quasar-extras-svg-icons/icons/README.md

 ```

 ## Why?
 Why this package?
 Because it strips down unnecessary package files (so faster download times), all in one place, tested and ready to use with Quasar.
-One other reason is that this package complements the extra-extras package by adding additional SVG Icons that you can use in your Quasar apps.
+One other reason is that this package complements the `@quasar/extras` package by adding additional SVG Icons that you can use in your Quasar apps.

 ## Contents

 Please make sure you have latest `quasar-extras-svg-icons` npm package version installed into your project folder in order for you to benefit from everything below.

+## Documentation

+You can find the latest documentation at [quasar-extras-svg-icons/netlify.app](https://quasar-extras-svg-icons/netlify.app)

 ### SVG